-- 1. A pupil reacted 3g of calcium carbonate lumps with 50cm3 of 1mol/l hydrochloric acid at room temperature.
+- 1. A pupil reacted 3g of calcium carbonate lumps with 50cm3 of 1mol l-1 hydrochloric acid at room temperature.
 Suggest three changes that could be made to

-- a. speed up this reaction
+- (a) speed up this reaction

-- b. slow this reaction
+- (b) slow this reaction

-- 2.

-- a.
-Identify the 2 experiments which should be compared to show the effect of particle size on the reaction rate. - b.
-State which factor is being studied if experiments C and F are compared. - c.
-Assuming the order of reactivity of metals is Mg>Fe>Cu, state which experiment would show the fastest reaction.
+- (a) Identify the 2 experiments which should be compared to show the effect of particle size on the reaction rate. - (b) State which factor is being studied if experiments C and F are compared. - (c) Assuming the order of reactivity of metals is Mg>Fe>Cu, state which experiment would show the fastest reaction.

-- a.
-Identify the 2 experiments which should be compared to show the effect of temperature on the reaction rate. - b.
-Explain why experiments A and F could not be used to study the effect of concentration on reaction rate.
+- (a) Identify the 2 experiments which should be compared to show the effect of temperature on the reaction rate. - (b) Explain why experiments A and F could not be used to study the effect of concentration on reaction rate.

-- 4. Everyday reactions: use your knowledge of the factors that affect reaction rate to explain the following. - a.
-Why do powders that neutralize acid indigestion in your stomach work faster than tablets? - b.
-Explain why food is kept fresher for longer if stored in a refrigerator. - c.
-Explain why car exhausts rust faster than the underside of cars. - 5.
+- 4. Everyday reactions: use your knowledge of the factors that affect reaction rate to explain the following. - (a) Why do powders that neutralize acid indigestion in your stomach work faster than tablets? - (b) Explain why food is kept fresher for longer if stored in a refrigerator. - (c) Explain why car exhausts rust faster than the underside of cars. - 5.
 The graph below shows the volume of carbon dioxide released when an excess of powdered marble chips react with dilute acid.

-- a.
-Explain why the slope of the graph is steepest at the start of the reaction. - b.
-Sketch the graph in your jotter and draw and label the curves you would expect if the experiment was repeated using: - i. a lower temperature - ii. marble powder instead of lumps - 6.
+- (a) Explain why the slope of the graph is steepest at the start of the reaction. - (b) Sketch the graph in your jotter and draw and label the curves you would expect if the experiment was repeated using: - (i) a lower temperature - (ii) marble powder instead of lumps - (c) Calculate the average rate of the chemical reaction in $\rm cm^3 s^{\text{-1}}$ between 0s and 60 s - 6.
 Which two boxes in the grid below show changes which happen when a catalyst is added to a reaction?

-A The temperature B Some of the catalyst is C The rate of reaction is increases used up increased D The catalysts can be E The number of F A gas is always released recovered unchanged reactants is increased
+A The temperature increases B Some of the catalyst is used up C The rate of reaction is increased D The catalysts can be recovered unchanged E The number of reactants is increased F A gas is always released